JimberSoftware/docs/devices/servers/servers.md

 ```

 Upon completion of the installation, a new `settings.json` file will be automatically created in the `/etc/jimber/`directory.
 Open this file using the text editor of your choice.
-Within this file, you'll notice an empty token along with newly created public and private keys.
+Within this file, you'll notice the newly created public and private keys.

 In this file, enter the token you were provided upon creating the server within the Network Isolation interface.